 December 14, 2021, marked the one-year anniversary of the first COVID-19 vaccine administered to an American outside of a clinical trial.
-To mark this historic accomplishment, AIM Policy Consultant Brent Ewig, AIM Executive Director Claire Hannan, and ASTHO CEO Michael Fraser authored a piece on lessons learned from the first year of COVID-19 vaccination and what lies ahead.
+To mark this historic accomplishment, AIM Chief Policy and Government Relations Officer Brent Ewig, AIM Executive Director Claire Hannan, and ASTHO CEO Michael Fraser authored a piece on lessons learned from the first year of COVID-19 vaccination and what lies ahead.

 Read the statement: